 Many of our patients who desire breast implants are in their early twenties and thirties.
 Many of our patients are women who have lost breast volume due to pregnancy, and wish to return to their pre-pregnancy breast size.
 It is therefore not uncommon to perform breast augmentation surgery on women throughout their forties.

-New York’s plastic surgeon, Dr. Sherman will discuss the goal of your proposed breast augmentation surgery, and go over the entire procedure with you.
+New York’s plastic surgeon, Dr. Sherman will discuss the goal of your proposed breast augmentation surgery in New York, and go over the entire procedure with you.
 The following information will help you understand breast implants and the operation itself.

 Watch Dr. Sherman’s Breast Augmentation Surgery Overview

 The type of breast implant choice is one of the most important decisions that you have to make.
 Dr. Sherman will discuss the relative advantages of each type of breast implant, silicone or saline.
 A cohesive gel implant has been developed over the past several years (gummy bear implant).